KomalRamraoJadhav/Demo/README.md

 # Demo
-this is my learning repository.</br> Author- KOmal
+this is my learning repository.</br> Author- Komal